tomas21acs/DeepBlock/README.md

 ## Live data requirements

-The dashboard pulls the real Angliru route from the public OSRM demo server and samples elevations via the Open-Meteo elevation API at runtime.
-When running locally or after deployment, make sure the browser has network access so those requests can succeed; if either service is unavailable the app automatically falls back to a built-in approximation of the climb so progress visualisations continue to work.
+The dashboard ships with an `angliru.gpx` track that contains the Alto de l'Angliru route and elevation profile.
+Both the interactive map and the elevation chart load this file directly, so no third-party routing or elevation services are required at runtime.
+If the GPX file cannot be loaded for any reason the app reverts to a procedural fallback line so progress visualisations continue to work.